rupingchen/astro-content-style-guide/readme.md

-# Welcome to the AstroDienst Content Style Guide (Preamble)
+# Welcome to the AstroDienst Content Style Guide

 This style guide was created by Ru-Ping Chen (rupingchen.github.io) for astro.com, but she hopes it'll also help other astrology-based organizations and companies too.